aspose-cells/Aspose.Cells-Doc-md/german/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/adding-new-worksheets-to-workbook-and-activating-a-sheet-in-vsto-and-aspose-cells/_index.de.md

 **Aspose.Cells**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

- //Instanziieren Sie eine Lizenzinstanz und legen Sie die Lizenzdatei fest
+ //Instantiate an instance of license and set the license file

-//durch seinen Weg
+//through its path

-Aspose.Cells.License Lizenz = neu Aspose.Cells.License();
+Aspose.Cells.License license = new Aspose.Cells.License();

-lizenz.SetLicense("Aspose.Total.lic");
+license.SetLicense("Aspose.Total.lic");

-//Geben Sie den Excel-Dateipfad der Vorlage an.
+//Specify the template excel file path.

-string myPath = "Buch1.xls";
+string myPath = "Book1.xls";

-// Instanziiere eine neue Arbeitsmappe.
+//Instantiate a new Workbook.

-//Excel-Datei öffnen.
+//Open the excel file.

-Arbeitsmappe Arbeitsmappe = neue Arbeitsmappe (myPath);
+Workbook workbook = new Workbook(myPath);

-//Ein Worksheet-Objekt deklarieren.
+//Declare a Worksheet object.

-Arbeitsblatt neuesArbeitsblatt;
+Worksheet newWorksheet;

-// Fügen Sie der Arbeitsmappe 5 neue Arbeitsblätter hinzu und füllen Sie einige Daten aus
+//Add 5 new worksheets to the workbook and fill some data

-//in die Zellen.
+//into the cells.

- für (int i = 0; i< 5; i++){
+for (int i = 0; i < 5; i++){

                 //Add a worksheet to the workbook.